PioneeringTechLab/laravel-guzzle/README.md

-# laravel-guzzle-helper
+# laravel-guzzle
-Composer package for Laravel 5.0 and above to provide a simple way of interfacing with Guzzle
+Composer package for Laravel 5.0 and above that provides a consistent method of interacting with Guzzle.